 India's tourist industry sees crisis looming from coronavirus visa ban

-Indian hotels and travel operators said on Thursday their industry would be hurt by the government's decision not to issue visas for visitors in order to combat the spread of coronavirus.
+Indian hotels and travel operators said on Thursday their industry would be hurt by the government's decision not to issue visas for visitors, as the country reported its first death from coronavirus.

+A 76-year-old man became the first person to die from coronavirus in the country, a state health minister said on Thursday.
+B Sriramulu, the health minister of Karnataka state, said in a tweet that authorities were currently carrying out contact tracing, isolation and other measures related to the case.

-With just 73 confirmed cases of the virus and no deaths, India, a country of 1.3 billion people, has so far fared better than elsewhere in Asia, Europe, and North America.
+With just 74 confirmed cases of the virus and a single death, India, a country of 1.3 billion people, has so far fared better than elsewhere in Asia, Europe and North America.
 But experts say India's already overstretched medical system would struggle to deal with a major rise in serious cases.

 Sooraj Nair, director of the five-star Crowne Plaza hotel in Kochi, a city in southern India famed for its spices, said occupancy at his hotel had dropped to 20%.
-The average hotel occupancy in India in 2019 was around two thirds.
+Average hotel occupancy in India in 2019 was around two thirds.

 Government and industry sources said on Thursday they expected economic growth to slide for at least two quarters.
 Share prices of Indian airlines tumbled on Thursday, as the visa ban prompted ticket discounting in an already depressed air travel market.